lucaoshow/playing-with-shaders/playing-with-dot-matrix/README.md

 <div align="justify">

 &emsp;I'll look for a way to make that last "solution" viable, because I would really like it if it worked properly.
 It moves too much though.
 I'll also look for a way to record better gifs, I've just realized that they are in a very bad resolution.

-But that's it for now!
+&emsp;Wrapping it up now, to achieve that effect I basically define the space that a cell (or a dot) will occupy in the grid (or the matrix) and also the size of that cell content.
+As this parameters work in mysterious ways when the space is smaller or very similar to the size (and on some other situations...), I decided to call the "cell size" parameter as "cell content interpolator".
+It's probably wrong, but in my head it interpolates the content of the cell between some values, so it makes more sense than "cell size".
+Then, I generate and color cells for each pixel according to the previous parameters by calculating where each dot should be and how big it is.

 </div>